 Tally-Ho Park makes a great picnic stop.
 This is the site of the original, single-lane, steel bridge over the Mississagi River.
 In 1949, the Trans-Canada Highway project built a new concrete bridge downstream.
-The original bridge was transferred to the town and eventually demolished.
-Today, the pedestrian bridge at Tally-Ho Park sits on the concrete piers of the first bridge.
+Ownership of the original bridge was transferred to the town and eventually the bridge was demolished.
+The pedestrian bridge at Tally-Ho Park sits on the concrete piers of that first bridge.

 Leaving town, continue along the Trans-Canada Highway to the historic Cordukes/Weber 12-Sided Barn, one of three such barns in Canada.
-The barn was built in 1919 for housing livestock and storing feed crops.
-It was used for several generations.
-A dedicated group of volunteers dismantled and moved the barn from its original site, erecting it next to the Sowerby Hall.
+The barn, built in 1919 to house livestock and store feed crops, was used for several generations.
+A dedicated group of volunteers dismantled and moved the barn to its current site, next to the Sowerby Hall.
 Antique farm equipment is on display inside.
 The local farmers’ market operates from the barn seasonally.

 The Little Rapids Heritage Park Museum is about five kilometres north of town.
 Travel 100 years back in time and discover the area’s way of life.
 Step into the general store, chapel, blacksmith shop, and stables filled with period equipment.